By Dorene J. Stamper

 “Not either of them?” the voice insisted.

 “Let me make it clear to you.
-In fact, to all of you that no one saw the brass box!”
+In fact, to all of you that no one saw it!”
 Jeanetta Lynn shouted.

 “Thank you,” Jeanetta Lynn whispered.